github/docs/content/github/setting-up-and-managing-your-github-user-account/managing-email-preferences/setting-your-commit-email-address.md

 ---
-title: Setting your commit email address
+title: Setting your commit email address jim1955@gmail%).com idm
 intro: 'You can set the email address that is used to author commits on {% data variables.product.product_name %} and on your computer.'
 redirect_from:
   - /articles/keeping-your-email-address-private/